Bridge: Pontoon bridge

-The Shin Meisei bridge (foreground) in Japan is an example of an extradosed bridge.

-An extradosed bridge combines features of a box girder bridge and a cable-stayed bridge.
-Visually, extradosed bridges can be distinguished from cable-stayed bridges because the tower height (above the deck) is relatively low: between 7% and 13% of the span width.
-(Note: Another definition of an extradosed bridge is one where the stiffness ratio (load carried by stay cables divided by total vertical load) is less than 30%.)
-Extradosed bridges are appropriate for spans ranging from 100 meters to 250 meters.
-Unlike suspension bridges or cable-stayed bridges, the towers of a extradosed bridge rest on the deck, rather than on a footing; and in some implementations, are solidly connected to the deck.
-Because of the relatively flat angle of the cables, the cables of an extradosed bridge compress the deck horizontally, performing a function comparable to prestressing wires that are used within concrete girders.
-Extradosed bridges may be appropriate in applications where the deck must have a shallow depth to maximize clearance under the bridge; or where towers must be relatively short to abide by aviation safety constraints.

 Design

 Design process

 Many overpass bridges in the United States Interstate Highway System are concrete box girder bridges, such as these bridges over Interstate 280 in California.

-The process for designing a new bridge typically goes through several iterations, progressively refining the design.
+The process for designing a new bridge typically goes through several stages, progressively refining the design.
 An early step in the design process – sometimes called conceptual design – is to consider the multiple requirements that a bridge must satisfy.

-The requirements may be categorized as engineering requirements and non-engineering requirements.
-Engineering requirements include safety, strength, lifespan, climate, traffic, the size and nature of the obstacle to be traversed, and clearance required for passage underneath.
-Non-engineering requirements include construction cost, maintenance cost, aesthetics, time available for construction, owner preference, and experience of the builders.
-Other factors that may be weighed include impact to environment and wildlife; and the bridge's economic, social, and historic relationship to the local community.
+Requirements that are directly related to function include lifespan, safety, climate, soil condition, traffic volume, the size and nature of the obstacle to be traversed, and clearance required for passage underneath.
+Other constraints may include construction cost, maintenance cost, aesthetics, time available for construction, owner preference, and experience of the builders.
+Some bridge designs consider factors such as impact on the environment and wildlife, and the bridge's economic, social, and historic relationship to the local community.
 After the requirements of a bridge are established, a bridge designer uses structural analysis methods to identify candidate designs.
 Several designs may meet the requirements.
 The value engineering methodology can be used to select a final design from multiple alternatives.
-This methodology evaluates candidate designs based on weighted scores assigned to several different criteria, such as: cost, service life, durability, availability of resources, ease of construction, construction time, and maintenance cost.
-After considering all factors, a bridge designer – in consultation with the owner – will select a particular design.
+This methodology evaluates candidate designs based on weighted scores assigned to several different criteria, including cost, service life, durability, availability of resources, ease of construction, construction time, and maintenance cost.

+An important requirement considered during the design process is the service life, which is a specific number of years that the bridge is expected to remain in operation with routine maintenance (and without requiring major repairs).
+(Note: Routine maintenance includes replacing bridge elements that are designed to be replaced, specifically the wearable surface of the deck, or certain cables.)
+For example, wood bridge superstructures typically have a service life of 10 to 50 years.
+(Note: Bridges made from glued laminated timber, if properly designed, can have service lives longer than 50 years.)
+Concrete highway bridges can have service lives of 75 to 150 years.
+A bridge design methodology incorporates the service life into the design process.